AdrianHavengaBennett/final-milestone-eCommerce/README.md

 ### Automated Testing

 - A large magority of the back end code has been tested using Django's built-in testing suite.
-Test code can be found in each application, appropriately named for each module.
+Test code can be found in each application's test folder, wherein they're appropriately named for each module tested.
 To run this test suite, I simply:
 1. open a terminal (Windows PowerShell in my case),
 1. cd (change directory) to my root project's directory (this should be the directory where your manage.py file lives), and
 1. run the following command: `.\manage.py test`
-- This will run all test cases in all modules containing tests.
+- This will run all test cases in all modules' test folders.
 To run only a certain application's tests, one could add the application's name and tests module onto the above command, like so:
 `.\manage.py test my_app.tests`
+- To run a particular test file within that folder, one would type:
+`.\manage.py test my_app.tests.test_forms`
-- Delving deeper, one could run only a particular test within the application's test module, like so:
+- Delving deeper, one could run only a particular test class within the application's test module, like so:
+`.\manage.py test my_app.tests.test_forms.TestUserRegisterForm`
+- Finally, to run only a particular test in the class above, type:
-`.\manage.py test my_app.tests test_is_this_thing_working`
+`.\manage.py test my_app.tests.test_forms.TestUserRegisterForm.test_does_this_thing_work`

 ### User Testing